 Auli is nestled in the lap of the snow-capped peaks of Garhwal Himalayas in the Chamoli District of Uttarakhand, near the world-famous religious shrine of Badrinath.

-At an altitude of 2,500-3,050 metres above sea level, Auli’s well-dressed slopes are flanked by coniferous and oak forests and offer a panoramic view of Mt.
-Nanda Devi, Mana Parbat, Dunagriri, Beethartoli, Nilkanth, Hathi Parbat And Ghori Parbat.
+At an altitude of 2,500-3,050 meters above sea level, Auli’s well-dressed slopes are flanked by coniferous and oak forests and offer a panoramic view of Mt.
+Nanda Devi, Mana Parbat, Dunagriri, Beethartoli, Nilkanth, Hathi Parbat, And Ghori Parbat.